spark-c/kidslinkedConverter/README.md

 # Collin Sparks, created 11/9/2019
 # Python 3

+The first longer script I wrote; it's very messy in retrospect, but it still does what I need it to do.
+Currently rewriting for integration in another project.

 This was written for a local company to save them hours of manually transferring data between .docx and .xlsx formats.

 Takes large volumes of (generally formatted--see below) contact info from the clipboard and generates an excel spreadsheet.